-2.4.3.7 Modulation Polarity.
+2.4.3.7 Modulation Polarity

 An increasing voltage at the input of a frequency modulation (FM) transmitter shall cause an increase in output carrier frequency.
 An increase in voltage at the input of a phase modulation (PM) transmitter shall cause an advancement in the phase of the output carrier.
-An increase in voltage at the input of an amplitude modulation (AM) transmitter shall cause an increase in the output voltage of the output carrier.
+An increase in voltage at the input of an amplitude modulation transmitter shall cause an increase in the output voltage of the output carrier.

-2.4.4 Spurious Emission and Interference Limits.
-Spurious7 emissions from the transmitter case, through input and power leads, and at the transmitter radio frequency (RF) output and antenna-radiated spurious emissions are to be within required limits shown in MIL-STD-461, Electromagnetic Emission and Susceptibility Requirements for the Control of Electromagnetic Interference.
-Other applicable standards and specifications may be used in place of MIL-STD-461 if necessary.
+2.4.4 Spurious Emission and Interference Limits

+Spurious15 emissions from the transmitter case, through input and power leads, and at the transmitter radio frequency (RF) output and antenna-radiated spurious emissions are to be within required limits shown in Military Standard (MIL-STD) 461.16 Other applicable standards and specifications may be used in place of MIL-STD-461 if necessary.

-2.4.4.1 Transmitter-Antenna System Emissions.
+2.4.4.1 Transmitter-Antenna System Emissions

 Emissions from the antenna are of primary importance.
 For example, a tuned antenna may or may not attenuate spurious frequency products produced by the transmitter, and an antenna or multi-transmitter system may generate spurious outputs when a pure signal is fed to its input.
 The transmitting pattern of such spurious frequencies is generally different from the pattern at the desired frequency.
 Spurious outputs in the transmitter output line shall be limited to -25 dBm.
-Antenna-radiated spurious outputs shall be no greater than 320 μ V/meter at 30 meters in any direction.
+Antenna-radiated spurious outputs shall be no greater than 320 $\mu V/meter$ at 30 meters in any direction.